nicholasklick/whisk/README.markdown

 ### Future Directions ###

-Check out the [Pivotal Tracker project](https://www.pivotaltracker.com/projects/202125) to see what we have in mind for the near future.
+Check out the [Pivotal Tracker project](https://www.pivotaltracker.com/projects/202125) to see what the original author had in mind for the near future.

 ### Resources ###